trynova/nova/nova_vm/src/heap/README.md

 Thus our heap design starts to form.
 To help the garbage collection along we want to place like elements one after the other.
 As much as possible, we want to give the CPU an easy time in guessing where we'll be accessing data next.
-This then means both that vectors are our friend but also we want to avoid vectors of `dyn Trait` and instead want vectors of concrete structs even if we end up with more vectors.
+This then means both that vectors are our friend and that we want to avoid vectors of `dyn Trait`; vectors of concrete types is what we want, even if we end up with more vectors.

-To avoid unnecessary memory usage for eg. arrays, ArrayBuffers, RegExps etc. we'd want to avoid creating their "object" side if its not going to be used.
+To avoid unnecessary memory usage for eg. Arrays, ArrayBuffers, RegExps etc. we'd want to avoid creating their "object" side if its not going to be used.
 This then means that the "object" side of these must be separate from their "business" side.
 An ArrayBuffer will need to have a pointer to a raw memory